How is sound reduction achieved?

 Material selection and construction are crucial for how partitions handle sound.

 The sound requirements determine which of our walls is best-suited.
-We offer folding and block walls along the entire scale, from "sound-permitting" constructions with reduction values of Rw 41 dB up to highly sound-insulating walls with measured laboratory values up to Rw 53 dB.
+We offer folding and movable walls along the entire scale, from "sound-permitting" constructions with reduction values of Rw 41 dB up to highly sound-insulating walls with measured laboratory values up to Rw 53 dB.

 The walls have been sound tested by the Swedish Testing and Research Institute (SP).